vocaroo/simple-audio-recorder/README.md

 #### SimpleAudioRecorder component

-This is a very simply state machine component that shows a different view component depending on the current recorder state.
+This is a very simple state machine component that shows a different view component depending on the current recorder state.

 ```javascript
 SimpleAudioRecorder({